Hoop Dreams: Reception

 The film was widely acclaimed by critics.
 Gene Siskel and Roger Ebert gave the film "Two Very Enthusiastic Thumbs Up" on their show, with both critics naming Hoop Dreams the best film of 1994.
 Ebert in his initial television review proclaimed "This is one of the best films about American life that I have ever seen", and later called it the best film of the decade and "one of the great moviegoing experiences of my lifetime."
 In 2004, The New York Times placed the film on its Best 1000 Movies Ever list.
 The film has a 98% approval rating from Rotten Tomatoes, based on 62 reviews with an average rating of 8.8/10.
 The website's critical consensus states, "One of the most critically acclaimed documentaries of all time, Hoop Dreams is a rich, complex, heartbreaking, and ultimately deeply rewarding film that uses high school hoops as a jumping-off point to explore issues of race, class, and education in modern America."
 Metacritic assigned the film a weighted average score of 98 out of 100, based on 19 critics, indicating "universal acclaim".

 In 2024, Looper ranked it number 2 on its list of the "50 Best PG-13 Movies of All Time," writing "Don't be intimidated by the 170-minute runtime of Hoop Dreams.
 Though a lengthy commitment, this project from director Steve James is undeniably rewarding as a cinematic experience."

-The film was ranked #1 on the International Documentary Association's Top 25 Documentaries list, based on polling of members in 2007.
-It was also ranked #1 on the Current TV special 50 Documentaries to See Before You Die.
+The film was ranked number one on the International Documentary Association's Top 25 Documentaries list, based on polling of members in 2007.
+It was also ranked number one on the Current TV special 50 Documentaries to See Before You Die.
 In 2005, Hoop Dreams was included in the annual selection of 25 motion pictures added to the National Film Registry of the Library of Congress, being deemed "culturally, historically, or aesthetically significant" and recommended for preservation.